 In continuous performance testing, the tests are broken down into smaller feedback loops so that developers receive test results sooner and can detect and fix bugs faster.
 Here are the general steps to follow when integrating continuous performance testing into your CI pipeline:

 - Choose the key performance indicators (KPI) you want to test for.
-Depending on your goals, your KPIs could be error rate, concurrence, throughput, crashes, load time, and others.
+Depending on your goals, your KPIs could include error rate, concurrence, throughput, crashes, and load time, among others.

 - Organize the data and write the performance tests.

 - Choose an appropriate testbed environment.
 Ideally, you should choose a cloud-based CI/CD platform to scale tests when needed.

 - Execute the performance tests in the CI pipeline.
 We recommend using a CLI for testing; it’s faster and more efficient.

 - To get faster feedback and optimize your pipelines, you can also run parallel execution of test suites.

 - When you commit the code, the CI testbed environment will run that code and check if the new code has caused any regressions.